 Run the model when k=4, and get the most frequent words within each cluster:

 As I only kept the stem of words, each word was reduced to a root form, e.g. ‘science’ was reduced to ‘scienc’, ‘blogs’ to ‘blog’, ‘google’ to ‘googl’, etc. It’s not hard to notice that there are some overlapping words between different clusters.
 For example, ‘googl’ is in cluster 2 and 4, ‘market’ is in cluster 1 and 3.
 To understand why this happened, I retrieved all the search terms within different clusters.
 In cluster 2, most search terms that contain ‘googl’ are about Google Tag Manager, while search terms in cluster 4 are related to Googlebot.
-Similarly, search terms that contain ‘market’ in cluster 1 are mainly about digital marketing/digital marketing analyst contents, such as ‘digital marketing analyst’.
-For cluster 3, a small amount of search terms that contain ‘market’ are usually associated with iPullRank, such as ‘mike king marketing’.
-It’s common that search terms containing one or more same words belong to different topic groups because of the complexity in natural language.
-A quick scan through all the keywords in different clusters, I concluded that the major topics respectively for cluster 1, 2, 3, 4 are digital marketing and related contents, iPullRank and Mike King, Googlebot.
-The process of deciding main topics with clustering requires some human judgment.
+Similarly, search terms that contain ‘market’ in cluster 1 are mainly about digital marketing/digital marketing analyst content, such as ‘digital marketing analyst’.
+For cluster 3, a small number of search terms that contain ‘market’ are usually associated with iPullRank, such as ‘mike king marketing’.
+It’s common that search terms containing one or more same words belong to different topic groups because of the complexity of natural language.
+A quick scan through all the keywords in different clusters, I concluded that the major topics respectively for clusters 1, 2, 3, and 4 are digital marketing and related content, iPullRank, and Mike King, Googlebot.
+The process of deciding on main topics with clustering requires some human judgment.
 This is one of the drawbacks of clustering.

 Clustering, in this case, mainly serves the purpose of discovering underlying topics and partitioning search terms into different groups.
 This process works better for the exploratory scenario where topics are unknown.
 However, with known topics or labels that you want to categorize the keywords into, classification is a better choice.
 Classification has a substantial advantage over clustering because classification allows us to take advantage of our own knowledge about the problem we are trying to solve.
 Instead of just letting the algorithm work out for itself what the classes should be, we can tell it what we know about the classes such as how many there are and what examples of each one look like.
 The classification algorithm’s job is then to find the features in the examples that are most useful in predicting the classes.